sawaliram/sawaliram/README.md

 Apart from the questions and their answers, the web platform will host blog posts, research papers and other resources (like links to relevant books and online media) related to education, pedagogy, questioning and related topics.
 The website aims to become an invaluable resource to students, teachers, parents, researchers, curriculum designers and other stakeholders.

 ## Setting up your development environment
+To find help with the setup procedure and to discuss all things related to the development, [join our Zulip server](https://sawaliram.zulipchat.com/join/eapx8841i41gyg6ildlpz2t1/).

 **1. Install an environment manager**
 It is recommended to use an environment management tool like [virtualenv](https://virtualenv.pypa.io/en/stable/) to easily manage the project's requirements and avoid any conflicts with your system packages.
 If you are using virtualenv, run these commands to set up a development environment:
 ```sh